matyasf/particle-benchmark/README.md

 Make sure you have Java 8 installed

-Add you certificates to the certificate folder.
-Specify its name and password in the build.gradle file.
+Specify your certificates/mobile provision location and its name and password in the build.gradle file.

 Comment out the iOS/Android part of the build script based on which one you want to build